zhichao-lu/llm-eps/README.md

 ##### Start LLM-based EPS

-We suggest run using 'nohup'.
+We suggest using 'nohup'.
 The instruction is shown below.

 ```shell
 nohup python xxx.py --run 1 > run1.out 2>&1 &